fastify/fastify-redis/README.md

 ```

 You may also supply an existing *Redis* client instance by passing an options
 object with the `client` property set to the instance.
+In this case,
+the client is not automatically close when the Fastify instance is
+closed.

 ```js
 const fastify = Fastify()